"Has Paris reopened for travel?"

 In the wake of Europe's

-"first wave" coronavirus pandemic, France has begun to relax the lockdown that
+"first wave" coronavirus pandemic, France relaxed the lockdown that

 was imposed on March 16.
-In Paris, most shops have reopened, the Seine
+In Paris, most shops and parks have reopened, the Seine

 Until further notice, tourists from outside the EU, the